Regression

 plt.show()

 2.2.
-Feature (or Input) Importance in Multivariate Linear Regression
+Feature (or Input) Importance in Multivariate Linear Regression¶

 In multivariate linear regression, multiple features (inputs) contribute to predicting the target variable.
 However, not all features are equally important.
-Understanding feature importance helps in model interpretability, feature selection, and improving prediction performance.

 $$ \hat{y} = \theta_0 + \theta_{1}x_1 + \theta_{2}x_2 + \cdots $$

 The importance of a feature is directly related to the magnitude of its coefficient $\theta_i$.
-A larger absolute value of $\theta_i$ suggests a stronger influence on the target variable.

 2.3.
-Feature Selection in Multivariate Linear Regression
+Feature Selection in Multivariate Linear Regression¶

-In multivariate linear regression, some features may have little to no impact on the target variable.
-If a feature’s coefficient is relatively small compared to others, it contributes minimally to the prediction and can be eliminated to simplify the model.
+In multivariate linear regression, some features may have little impact on the target variable.
+If a feature's coefficient is relatively small compared to others, it contributes minimally to the prediction and can be eliminated to simplify the model.
 Simplifying the model leads to better generalization and computational efficiency.

 Example

-$$ y = 3.2x_1 + 0.01x_2 + 2.5x_3 + 0.0001x_4 $$
+$$ \hat y = 3.2x_1 + 0.01x_2 - 2.5x_3 + 0.0001x_4 $$

-Here, $x_2$ and $x_4$ have negligible impact.
+Here, $x_2$ and $x_4$ have negligible impact on the output.

-$$ y \approx 3.2x_1 + 2.5x_3 $$
+$$ \hat y = 3.2x_1 - 2.5x_3 $$

-3. Nonlinear Regression
+3. Nonlinear Regression¶

 Linear regression is a foundational technique in statistical modeling that assumes a straight-line (linear) relationship between the independent variables and the dependent variable.
 It finds the line that best fits the data points by minimizing the sum of squared errors.
 This approach works well if the underlying relationship in the data is approximately linear.
 However, when the data exhibit a nonlinear pattern, a straight line may not adequately capture the relationship, leading to large errors or systematic patterns in the residuals.